 ~28'' (H) x ~40'' (W) x ~15'' (D)

-In this series "21 Grams, Self-Portrait", I discuss "what is lost while trying to adapt oneself to the society" -- it is not something tangible but it is something that makes human beings HUMAN.
+In this series "21 Grams, the Weight of Souls-Self Portrait", the idea of "what was losing while trying to adapt oneself to the society" is discussed -- it is not something tangible but makes human beings HUMAN.
 The title was inspired by an old scientific study published in 1907 by Duncan MacDougall.
 In his research, a person's soul weighs 21 grams.

 The viewers' experiences are challenged by the twisted female portrait and water dripping effect from the coated resin.
-The pair of hands that wring the fabric is made from plaster - the material popularly used in the construction of buildings.
-A metaphor that represents our society.
-The hands were cast from my own hands to convey that I am part of this social pressure and allow the oppression to be applied to myself: I am my own biggest enemy.
-With this body of work, I hope to respond to the questions that are always hunting me: What makes us humanity distorted?
-What causes us to be in pain but, at the same time, being part of the root in our culture?
-What is the American dream we believe in now?
+The pair of hands wring the fabric was made from plaster - the material popularly used in the building construction to represent our society.
+The hands were cast from my own hands to convey that I am part of social pressure and allow the oppression to put on myself: I am my own biggest enemy.
+With this platform, I hope to respond to the questions always hunting me: What makes us humanity distorted? what is the American dream we believe in now?